 Lastly, avoid making loud noises, disturbing birds, littering, and engaging in socially unacceptable activities.

-What are some of the famous Wetland Birds in India that you can also find in Okhla Bird Sanctuary?
+Which famous Wetland Birds in India found in Okhla Bird Sanctuary?

 Those include: